coada-dev/graphstack/README.md

 ### CDK Applications

 There are no default applications within the CDK scope.
 You need to explicitly define the application stack that you are attempting to deploy.
 You can deploy with CDK directly, but there are many benefits to using Grunt as a wrapper in this application.
+Utilizing CDK directly will require creation of a `cdk.json` file with an app node defined in the root of the `cdk/` directory.
+This approach is anti-pattern to the monorepo approach that this project is taking.

 ```
 npx grunt deploy --account <account> --app=<app> --environment=<environment> --region=<region> --stackname=<stackname>